 Steven S. Goldberg Award for Distinguished Scholarship in Education Law (professional)

-Education Law Association annually in recognition of an outstanding contribution to the literature.
+Awarded by the Education Law Association annually in recognition of an outstanding contribution to the literature.

 Michigan State University Lilly Teaching Fellowship (professional)